OOREOTEAM/firstinternrepo/README.md

 # Birds Project

-The Birbs application is created to share photos and location for various bird species, deployed using a fully provisioned infrastructure.
+The Birds application is created to share photos and location for various bird species, deployed using a fully provisioned infrastructure.

 ## Project infrastructure